Cassette (format)

 A cassette is a small plastic unit containing a length of magnetic tape on two reels.
 The design was created to replicate the way a reel-to-reel machine works with tape moving from one reel to another while being read by a tape head.
 The design was first made for audio formats but then expanded into video and data storage.

 As of 2025, although the cassette format is no longer used for video or data storage, it is still used as an audio format with many consumers still purchasing new album releases on cassette.

 Terminology

 Two examples of audiocassettes.
 Elcaset on the left next to a Compact Cassette on the right.

-The term cassette mainly refers to a unit that has two reels inside.
-While some of the first cassette formats also used the term "cartridge", in modern usage the term "cartridge" and "tape cartridge" usually refers to a plastic unit that only has one reel of tape and companies that make and sell both type of formats like Fujifilm or Maxell also make the same distinction.
+The term cassette refers to an enclosed tape unit with two reels, while cartridge and tape cartridge refer to units that contain a single reel of tape.
+Historically, the terms were used more interchangeably, and early enclosed tape systems such as the RCA tape cartridge used two reels.